 Obsessive Compulsive Disorder (OCD) can be a very isolating condition.
 Embarrassment, shame, or feeling like you have to hide your OCD (or anxiety)…all of these things can make socializing a real challenge for people with OCD.
 Fortunately, there are some things you can do to make your life easier and enjoy a more fulfilling social life:

 - Keep your values in mind.
 What’s truly important to you?
 What motivates you?
 Maybe it’s to be a good example to your kids, or to live with integrity, or to not let your OCD run your life.
 Whatever your values, keep them in mind when confronting your fears.
 Feeling nervous about meeting a friend for lunch because of your fear of germs?
 Remind yourself about the importance of being a good friend and not letting fear dictate how you live your life.
 That may be enough to get you out of the house and down to that café.
 And remember, when you get there, you will likely feel some anxiety or uncertainty.
 That’s OK.
 Let yourself feel it and go ahead and enjoy your lunch too.
 The two are not mutually exclusive.
-Remember, the point is not to live an anxiety-free existence (I still have to remind myself of this repeatedly).
+Remember, the point is not to live an anxiety-free existence.
 The point is to embrace all the emotions and experiences that come with life.
 Yes, there may be some anxiety and discomfort in a particular social situation, but there may be laughter, warmth, and connection too.
-Don’t just latch onto the “negative” aspects of your experience (as we humans tend to do).
+Don’t just latch onto the “negative” aspects of your experience.
 Remember the good stuff too.

 - Keep your overall stress level under control.
 For most people with OCD, as your stress level increases, your obsessive thinking and urge to perform compulsions increase as well.
 Keeping your baseline stress level at a manageable level can help keep your OCD symptoms from flaring out of control.
 Do what you need to do to maintain good overall mental health.
 That could include exercising, getting enough sleep, meditating, letting your boss when your workload is too high, or anything else that contributes to your well-being and happiness.